TULiberalArts/English/pages/graduate.md

 permalink: /graduate/
 layout: page
 description: >-
   Earn an MA or PhD in English from Temple University.
 We excel in 18th and 19th century literature as well as contemporary literature.
-keywords: >-
-  MA in English Literature, PhD in English, Temple Department of English
+keywords: 'MA in English Literature, PhD in English, Temple Department of English'
 published: true
 sidebar: true
 sidebar-content: |